 Instead of making drastic changes to the default menus and toolbars, hide the menus and toolbars that you don't want and create new customized toolbars to suit your needs.
 Then you can find the original standard toolbars if you decide you need them later.
-Chapter 3, "Customization," has more to say about rearranging the IDE's components.

-There are several other reasons why Visual Studio on your system may not look exactly like the screens shown in this book.
+The screens shown in this book may not look exactly like the ones on your system for several other reasons as well.
 Visual Studio looks different on different operating systems.
-The figures in this book were taken on a computer running Windows Vista so they display the distinctive Vista look and feel.
-This computer was using the Aero Glass style, so the forms use large, translucent borders and other Aero decorations.
-You may see a different appearance, even if you are using Vista and you have selected another style, or if Vista thinks your hardware won't support Aero nicely.
+The figures in this book were taken on a computer running Windows 8 so they display the Windows 8 look and feel.
 Additionally, some commands may not behave exactly the same way on different operating systems.